// From cortical circuit organization to the neural basis of persistent behavior — // our lab pursues fundamental questions in systems neuroscience.

 Engineering novel optogenetic actuators including near-infrared activated adenylate cyclases for mammalian applications.
 Developing the Laserspritzer method for subcellular-resolution optogenetic investigation of synaptic integration.

-We construct biophysically detailed spiking neural network (SNN) models constrained by our experimental measurements of connectivity, synaptic weights, and intrinsic excitability.
-These models serve as "virtual labs" where we test hypotheses about E/I balance, synaptic scaling, and neuromodulatory gating — generating experimentally testable predictions about how circuit parameters control the duration and stability of persistent behavior.
+Building spiking-network models constrained by our own measurements of connectivity, synaptic weights, and intrinsic excitability — used as "virtual labs" to generate testable predictions about how E/I balance shapes the stability of persistent behavior.

-Developing real-time decoding pipelines that use AI to read out behavioral state from neural activity and deliver precisely timed optogenetic feedback.
-This closed-loop paradigm allows us to causally test whether artificially maintaining or disrupting specific neural activity patterns is sufficient to prolong or terminate persistent behavior, opening new avenues for therapeutic neuromodulation.
+Developing real-time pipelines that read out behavioral state from neural activity and deliver precisely timed optogenetic feedback, to causally test whether sustaining or disrupting specific activity patterns alters persistent behavior.

-// We employ a diverse toolkit spanning molecular, cellular, circuit, and behavioral levels of analysis.
+// We employ a diverse toolkit spanning molecular, cellular, circuit, and behavioral levels of analysis, organized into four method clusters.

 We developed the NeuroHab, an integrated behavioral arena that enables high-fidelity operant conditioning training and automated data collection in a single unified system.
 Operant elements such as food and water delivery as reward, conditioned stimulus, and event recording are tied together programmatically with easy-to-install open-source code to facilitate throughput and reproducibility.

 All behavioral events — including food delivery, water delivery, and conditioned stimuli — are processed by internal microcontrollers and logged with <1 ms latency (typical sensor-to-log range: 56–728 μs under normal operating conditions).
-This precise timing is critical for integrating our system with two-photon imaging and electrophysiology equipment, enabling us to align behavior with brain activity in real time.
-These timestamps allow us to associate behavior with neural activity, such as calcium events and neuronal spikes, with high precision.
+This precise timing is critical for integrating our system with two-photon imaging and electrophysiology equipment, enabling us to align behavior with brain activity such as calcium events and neuronal spikes in real time.

 The NeuroHab uses solenoid-actuated, capacitive-sensing Lickports to control lick detection and water delivery, enabling an untethered mouse to drink from an automated port similarly to a standard home-cage water bottle.
 For food delivery, we utilize the Kravitz Lab FED3, which detects nose pokes to automate pellet dispensing.
 Conditioned stimuli are delivered by dedicated modules, each containing a buzzer and an RGB LED.